Grismund/i-am-the-forest-srd/README.md

 - Darkest Bane: Obscure vision and cause despair with darkness from clouds, dust, or fog.

 ### Ally Abilities
 Allies come alongside your Forest to Encroach or Defend territory with.
-Allies exist autonomously from the Forest, so Ally Abilities may be chaotic or unpredicatble, but they have powerful Abilities.
+Allies exist autonomously from the Forest, so Ally Abilities may be chaotic or unpredictable, but they have powerful Abilities.
 Ally Abilities may be used at any time, except for 2nd level Abilities.

 Ally Abilities differ from Forest Abilities in that:
 - They affect dice rolls directly by forcing rerolls or removals instead of a flat bonus to the roll.